major/major.io/content/posts/2020/2020-01-24-disable-nvidia-gpu-thinkpad-t490.md

 categories:
 - Blog Posts
 date: '2020-01-24'
-description: The Lenovo ThinkPad T490 is a great laptop, but it comes with some discrete GPU challenges.
+summary: The Lenovo ThinkPad T490 is a great laptop, but it comes with some discrete GPU challenges.
 images:
 - images/20191212-t490.png